eendebakpt/oapackage/docs/properties.rst

 Model matrices
 --------------

-For orthogonal arrays and conference designs, we can calculate model matrices (also called `design matrices <https://en.wikipedia.org/wiki/Design_matrix>`_).
+For orthogonal arrays and conference designs, the OApackage can calculate different model matrices.
+The model matrices available depend on the type of array and design.

-The model matrix consists of the intercept (a columns of ones) and the contrast vectors associated to the main effects and optionally secondorder effects
-(interaction effects and quadratic effects).
+.. topic:: Model matrices for two-level orthogonal arrays
+  :name: modelmattwoleveloa

-For 2-level orthogonal arrays, the levels of the array are first coded according to the map :math:`{0 \rightarrow -1}` and :math:`{1 \rightarrow +1}`.
+   For two-level orthogonal arrays, the levels of the array are first coded according to the map :math:`{0 \rightarrow -1}` and :math:`{1 \rightarrow +1}`.
    The coded matrix is referred to as the design matrix.
-The main effect contrast vectors are given by the design matrix.
-The contrast vectors associated to the second order effects are calculated by taking products between two columns in the design matrix.
+   The main effect contrast vectors are given by the columns in the design matrix.
+The contrast vectors associated to the two-factor interactions are calculated by taking products between two different columns in the design matrix.
+The model matrix consists of the intercept column (i.e. a columns of ones) and the contrast vectors associated to the main effects and, optionally, the two-factor interactions.

-For mixel-level orthogonal arrays Helmert contrasts are used.
-For more details on the calculation of the model matrices see :cpp:func:`array2modelmatrix` and :ref:`Model matrices for mixed-level orthogonal arrays`.
+.. topic:: Model matrices for conference designs
+  :name: modelmatconference

+   The model matrix for a conference design consists of the intercept column (i.e. a columns of ones) and the contrast vectors associated to the main effects and, optionally, the second-order effects (two-factor interactions and quadratic effects).
+   The main effect contrast vectors are given by the columns in the conference design.
+The contrast vectors associated to the second-order effects are calculated by taking products between two columns in the conference design.

+.. topic:: Model matrices for mixed-level orthogonal arrays
+  :name: modelmatmixedleveloa

+   For mixed-level orthogonal arrays, the main effect contrast vectors are defined by the Helmert contrasts.
+The contrast vectors associated to the two-factor interactions are calculated by taking products between two different columns in the matrix containing the Helmert contrasts of the array; see :ref:`Model matrices for mixed-level orthogonal arrays` for details.
+   The model matrix consists of the intercept column (i.e. a columns of ones) and the contrast vectors associated to the main effects and, optionally, the two-factor interactions.

+An example on how to generate an interaction model matrix for a two-level orthogonal array is shown below.

 .. admonition:: Calculate interaction effects model matrix